scrapy/scrapy/docs/topics/settings.rst

 The Scrapy settings allows you to customize the behaviour of all Scrapy components, including the core, extensions, pipelines and spiders themselves.

-The infrastructure of setting provides a global namespace of key-value mappings that the code can use to pull configuration values from.
+The infrastructure of the settings provides a global namespace of key-value mappings that the code can use to pull configuration values from.
 The settings can be populated through different mechanisms, which are described below.

-The settings is also the mechanism for selecting the currently active Scrapy project (in case you have many).
+The settings are also the mechanism for selecting the currently active Scrapy project (in case you have many).

 For a list of available built-in settings see: :ref:`topics-settings-ref`.